slowjams/CLR-via-C-/z12-Generic.md

     Variance applies only to reference types, if you specify a value type for a variant type parameter, that type parameter is invariant for the resulting constructed type.
 </div>

-For example, let’s say that the following delegate type definition exists (which, by the way, it does):
+For example, let's say that the following delegate type definition exists (which, by the way, it does):
 ```C#
 public delegate TResult Func<in T, out TResult>(T arg);
 ```